arielsalminen/middleman-boilerplate/README.md

 # Middleman boilerplate #

-Simple [Middleman](http://middlemanapp.com) (Middleman is a static site generator) starting point which includes some base SCSS styles and JavaScript.
+Simple [Middleman](http://middlemanapp.com) starting point which includes some base SCSS styles and JavaScript.
+Great for static sites with some dynamic features & a blog.